• Skip to primary navigation

 Longevity Reasons

 Your air-conditioner can enjoy a longer life with regular cleaning.
 Restricting the airflow in the unit makes the unit work harder which will shorten its lifespan.
-Keep you AC clean and it will last longer.
+Keep you AC clean and it will last longer, just like any mechanical device.

 Pictures of Air-Conditioners That Need Cleaning